Fishbowler/frisby-evaluation/readme.md

 This API challenge to evaluate some prospective tools for API exploration and automation.
 This project was my attempt at evaluating the latest Frisby 2 alpha.

+To run this, you'll need the following commands:
+* `npm install`
+* `npm install -g jasmine-node`
+* `jasmine-node .`

+I've also committed the VS Code bindings so that you can F5 on any individual spec.

 ## Challenge One - httpbin

 Assert that this endpoint redirects you via an HTTP/302 to example.com: